aldebaran/libqi/doc/source/api/python/application.rst

    .. deprecated:: 2.0.1

 Use qi.Application instead.

 Examples
 ========

-Simple example that list all ALMemory keys:
+Simple example that lists all ALMemory keys:

 .. code-block:: python